-- (a) The Commission may deny Postlicensing education credit claimed by a provisional broker or reported by a school for a provisional broker, and may withdraw Postlicensing education credit previously awarded by the Commission to a provisional broker and make appropriate license status changes for that broker upon finding that: - (1) the provisional broker or school provided incorrect or incomplete information to the Commission concerning Postlicensing education completed by the provisional broker; - (2) the provisional broker was mistakenly awarded Postlicensing education credit due to an administrative error; or - (3) the provisional broker attended a Postlicensing course while concurrently attending a different Postlicensing course at the same school or a different school if such concurrent attendance in the two courses resulted in the provisional broker participating in Postlicensing course sessions for more than 30 instructional hours in any given seven-day period. - (b) When Postlicensing education credit is denied or withdrawn by the Commission under Paragraph (a) of this Rule, the provisional broker shall remain responsible for satisfying the Postlicensing education requirement in G.S.
-93A-4(a1). - (c) A broker who obtains or attempts to obtain Postlicensing education credit through misrepresentation of fact, dishonesty or other improper conduct is subject to disciplinary action pursuant to G.S.
+(a) The Commission may deny Postlicensing education credit claimed by a provisional broker or reported by an education provider for a provisional broker, and may withdraw Postlicensing education credit previously awarded by the Commission to a provisional broker and make appropriate license status changes for that broker upon finding that the provisional broker:

+(1) or education provider provided incorrect or incomplete information to the Commission concerning Postlicensing education completed by the provisional broker;

+(2) failed to comply with the attendance requirement pursuant to 21 NCAC 58H .0207; or

+(3) was mistakenly awarded Postlicensing education credit due to an administrative error.

+(b) When Postlicensing education credit is denied or withdrawn by the Commission under Paragraph (a) of this Rule, the provisional broker shall remain responsible for satisfying the Postlicensing education requirement in G.S.
+93A-4(a1).

+(c) A broker who obtains or attempts to obtain Postlicensing education credit through misrepresentation of fact, dishonesty or other improper conduct is subject to disciplinary action pursuant to G.S.
 93A-6.

-A .1905 Waiver of 90-hour Postlicensing Education Requirement

-- a) A provisional North Carolina real estate broker may apply for a waiver of one or more of the three 30-hour Postlicensing courses described in Rule .1902 of this Section in the following circumstances:
+A .1905 Waiver of 90-hour Postlicensing Education Requirement a) A provisional North Carolina real estate broker may apply for a waiver of one or more of the three 30-hour Postlicensing courses described in Rule .1902 of this Section in the following circumstances:

-- (1) the broker has obtained equivalent education to the Commission's Postlicensing course(s) pursuant to Rule .1902 of this Section.
+(1) the broker has obtained equivalent education to the Commission's Postlicensing course(s) pursuant to Rule .1902 of this Section.
 In this case, the waiver request shall include the course(s):

 - (A) jurisdiction of delivery;

 - (B) title;

 - (C) credit hours earned;

 - (D) beginning and end dates; and

 - (E) subject matter description.

-- (2) the broker has obtained experience equivalent to
+(2) the broker has obtained experience equivalent to 40 hours per week as a licensed broker or salesperson in another state for at least five of the seven years immediately prior to application for waiver, which shall include the applicant's:

-- 40 hours per week as a licensed broker or salesperson in another state for at least five of the seven years immediately prior to application for waiver, which shall include the applicant's: - (A) employer; - (B) title at employer; - (C) dates of employment; - (D) hours per week devoted to brokerage; - (E) approximate number of transactions; - (F) areas of practice; - (G) approximate percentage of time devoted to each area of practice; - (H) description of applicant's role and duties; - (I) managing broker's name, telephone number, and email address; and - (J) official certification of licensure issued within the six months preceding application from a jurisdiction within a state, territory, or possession of the United States or Canada in which the applicant holds a current real estate license that has been active within the three years prior to application. - (3) the broker has obtained experience equivalent to 40 hours per week as a licensed North Carolina attorney practicing in real estate matters for the two years immediately preceding application, which shall include the applicant's: - (A) firm or practice name; - (B) law license number; - (C) dates of employment; - (D) hours per week devoted to real estate law practice; - (E) approximate number of closings conducted; - (F) description of practice; and - (G) manager or supervising attorney's name, telephone number, and email address, if applicable. - (b) The Commission shall not consider education or experience obtained in violation of any law or rule as fulfilling the requirements for waiver of the 90-hour postlicensing education requirement. - (c) A broker shall be ineligible for a waiver of the 90-hour postlicensing education requirement if the broker was issued a license pursuant to Rule .0511(b)(2) of this Section.
+- (A) employer;

+- (B) title at employer;

+- (C) dates of employment;

+- (D) hours per week devoted to brokerage;

+- (E) approximate number of transactions;

+- (F) areas of practice;

+(G) approximate percentage of time devoted to each area of practice;

+(H) description of applicant's role and duties;

+(I) managing broker's name, telephone number, and email address; and

+(J) official certification of licensure issued within the six months preceding application from a jurisdiction within a state, territory, or possession of the United States or Canada in which the applicant holds a current real estate license that has been active within the three years prior to application.

+(3) the broker has obtained experience equivalent to 40 hours per week as a licensed North Carolina attorney practicing in real estate matters for the two years immediately preceding application, which shall include the applicant's:

+- (A) firm or practice name;

+- (B) law license number;

+- (C) dates of employment;

+- (D) hours per week devoted to real estate law practice;

+- (E) approximate number of closings conducted;

+- (F) description of practice; and

+- (G) manager or supervising attorney's name, telephone number, and email address, if applicable.

+(b) The Commission shall not consider education or experience obtained in violation of any law or rule as fulfilling the requirements for waiver of the 90-hour postlicensing education requirement.

+(c) A broker shall be ineligible for a waiver of the 90hour postlicensing education requirement if the broker was issued a license pursuant to Rule .0511(b)(2) of this Section.